CharlesYorke1019/Current-Phone-Application/README.md

 # Current-Phone-Application
 Code for phone application as of September 6th, 2023.

-Application is written in JS (React-Native) and uses Socket.io for a server
+Application is written in React.js (React-Native) and uses Socket.io for a server

 Just started teaching myself React/React-Native about 3 weeks ago (this was written on Wed, September 20th, 2023) so there are definitly some things to approve upon

-But I have accounted for all game logic game sizes 2-9, guest/logged in users, and group logic, friends logic, alerts logic and sign out logic for logged in users
+But I have accounted for all game logic game sizes 2-9, guest/logged in users, and group, friends, alerts and sign out logic for logged in users

 I also have a youtube video displaying what the application looks like